field-github/bsync/README.md

 engine.
 Note that all commands and results **must be pickleable** to be sent through the stream. (see Gotchas below)

+## INSTALL

+The normal thing:

+	python3 setup.py build
+	python3 setup.py install

 ## FEATURES

 Works with MPI or subprocess fork tasks when MPI is not available.
 Timeouts and task priorities are new features.
 AsyncPool class now has __enter__ and __exit__ properties.
+Communication tags can be specified for MPI.
+Multiple threadpools can be active at one time.

 ## SYNOPSIS

 Instantiate your AsyncPool object with the number of desired tasks.
 This may be less than the number of total MPI tasks in your job.
 The AsyncPool object needs to be deleted when you're done with it.
 This happens automatically in the `with` block.
-The following code snipped will remotely call the function `myfunc` and pass it an integer argument from 0..19.
+The following code snippet will remotely call the function `myfunc` on 4 MPI ranks (using the MPI communicator tag 1234) and pass the function `myfunc` an integer argument from 0..19.

 	from bsync import *
-	with AsyncPool(4) as mypool :
+	with AsyncPool(4,[tag=1234]) as mypool :
 	  ms = [mypool.async(myfunc,i) for i in range(20)];
 	  print([_.get() for _ in ms]);